 Clover Mites vs. Red Spider Mites

-Bryobia praetiosa Koch, commonly known as clover mites, goes by several names but some people refer to them as concrete bugs or concrete mites.
-Others call them red clover mites or the red spider mite.
+Bryobia praetiosa Koch, commonly known as clover mite species, goes by several names but some people refer to them as concrete bugs or concrete mites.
+Others call them red clover mites or the tiny red spider mite.

 Clover mites are not spider mites.
 They are actually arachnids, not insects—are coming from—other than that, they appear when the weather warms up in the early spring.